artisan-roaster-scope/artisan/_docs/22-analyzer.md

 The lower box provides metrics that indicate the severity of RoR rises and crashes in the profile.
 Each line in the table is a segment of the profile RoR (ΔBT) throughout the interval of interest.
 A segment starts and ends when the RoR crosses the curve fit RoR.
 In this example the first segment begins at 07:08.
 The time 07:08 is when the interval of interest begins.
 The RoR at this time is below the curve fit RoR.
 At 08:12 the RoR crosses the curve fit RoR beginning the second segment.
 The third segment starts at 09:54 when the RoR again crosses the curve fit RoR.
 The right most column, ABC/secs, is the area between the curves divided by the number of seconds.
 This is a good indicator of rises and crashes.
 The second and third segments show ABC/secs larger than 1.0 indicating a noticable rise and crash.

+What's a good result using x²:  Under .10 on MSE BT is a very good roast and between .10 and .30 is a solid roast, but remember that the smoothing and delta span values affect the results in a big way, so it is possible to have a .10 curve that isn't great.
+The ranges assume little smoothing and low delta spans.
+If you have lots of segments that is also better than fewer, so long as the Max Deltas are small.
+It means the ΔBT is sticking close to the ideal.

 **Note: The Analyzer always calculates and reports using Celsius.
 This provides a consistent set of units for comparison and sharing of Analyzer results.**

 **Segments**